 Departments are responsible for supplying serviceable computers (either as new purchases or by identifying existing inventory) for newly-hired full-time staff and faculty.
 User Services will configure new machines and re-image existing ones to ensure they’re ready for incoming staff and faculty.
 We will also be available to consult with departments to help determine the best computers to purchase.

 User Services recycles computers responsibly at the end of their life cycle.
-All machines removed from circulation and after 30 days, will have their hard drives securely wiped.
+Old machines will be removed from circulation and after 30 days, will have their hard drives securely wiped.
 Machines will be either recycled or, if applicable, sold for parts.
 User Services will also accept old non-Refresh machines for recycling and will ensure that all hard drives are securely wiped or destroyed.